Updated: Jun 9

 Your signature here,

-Sign the email as the professional educator that you are, and you may want to include your pronouns as well.
+Sign the email as the professional educator you are, and you may want to include your pronouns.

 How do I get to know the kids if I'm only there 1x a week?

-This is a great question I know it can be tough to get to know students even if you are there one time a week for a short amount of time.
+I know it can be tough to get to know students, even if you are there once a week for a short amount of time.
 Here are some strategies I suggest:

 go beyond the field requirements and volunteer in the classroom for more hours